-Francheska works mostly in white earthenware and stoneware, both on the electric wheel and building with slabs and coils, creating functional and decorative pieces.
-She says ‘I first started playing with the wonderfully versatile material that is clay at evening classes after the arrival of my fourth child.
+I currently work in white earthenware and stoneware, both on the electric wheel and hand building with slabs and coils, creating functional and decorative pieces.
+I first started playing with the wonderfully versatile material that is clay at evening classes after the arrival of my fourth child.
 I found that trying to get four small children to bed in time to arrive for the beginning of the evening class almost impossible.
-As there weren’t enough wheels for everyone to throw when they wanted I spent much the first year hand-building.
+As there weren’t enough wheels for everyone to practise throwing, I spent much the first year hand-building.
 An obstinate streak told me that if I could master throwing, then I could prove that hand-building was a choice.
 I saved up and bought myself an electric wheel and installed it in the (carpeted) spare room.
-I have barely switched it off since, and the carpet has long-gone!’
-Francheska now works in a purpose-designed studio at her home in Winchester.
+I have barely switched it off since!
+I now work in a purpose-designed studio in Winchester.